bbfrederick/rapidtide/docs/index.rst

 ::

 	usage: rapidtide2 fmrifilename outputname
-        [-r LAGMIN,LAGMAX] [-s SIGMALIMIT] [-a] [--nowindow] [-G] [-f GAUSSSIGMA] [-O oversampfac] [-t TRvalue] [-d] [-b] [-V] [-L] [-R] [-C] [-F LOWERFREQ,UPPERFREQ[,LOWERSTOP,UPPERSTOP]] [-o OFFSETTIME] [-T] [-p] [-P] [-A ORDER] [-B] [-h HISTLEN] [-i INTERPTYPE] [-I] [-Z DELAYTIME] [-N NREPS] --numskip=SKIP[--refineweighting=TYPE] [--refinepasses=PASSES] [--excludemask=MASK] [--includemask=MASK] [--lagminthresh=MIN] [--lagmaxthresh=MAX] [--ampthresh=AMP] [--corrmaskthresh=PCT][--sigmathresh=SIGMA] [--refineoffset] [--pca] [--ica] [--refineupperlag] [--refinelowerlag][--tmask=MASKFILE] [--limitoutput] [--timerange=START,END] [--skipsighistfit] [--accheck] [--acfix][--numskip=SKIP] [--slicetimes=FILE] [--glmsourcefile=FILE] [--regressorfreq=FREQ] [--regressortstep=TSTEP][--regressor=FILENAME] [--regressorstart=STARTTIME]
+	[-r LAGMIN,LAGMAX] [-s SIGMALIMIT] [-a] [--nowindow] [-G] [-f GAUSSSIGMA] [-O oversampfac] [-t TRvalue] [-d] [-b] [-V] [-L] [-R] [-C] [-F LOWERFREQ,UPPERFREQ[,LOWERSTOP,UPPERSTOP]] [-o OFFSETTIME] [-T] [-p] [-P] [-A ORDER] [-B] [-h HISTLEN] [-i INTERPTYPE] [-I] [-Z DELAYTIME] [-N NREPS] --numskip=SKIP[--refineweighting=TYPE] [--refinepasses=PASSES] [--excludemask=MASK] [--includemask=MASK] [--lagminthresh=MIN] [--lagmaxthresh=MAX] [--ampthresh=AMP] [--corrmaskthresh=PCT][--sigmathresh=SIGMA] [--refineoffset] [--pca] [--ica] [--refineupperlag] [--refinelowerlag][--tmask=MASKFILE] [--limitoutput] [--timerange=START,END] [--skipsighistfit] [--accheck] [--acfix][--numskip=SKIP] [--slicetimes=FILE] [--glmsourcefile=FILE] [--regressorfreq=FREQ] [--regressortstep=TSTEP][--regressor=FILENAME] [--regressorstart=STARTTIME] [--usesp] [--maxfittype=FITTYPE

 	required arguments:
 		fmrifilename             - the BOLD fmri file
 		outputname               - the root name for the output files

 	preprocessing options:
 		-t TRvalue               - override the TR in the fMRI file with the value TRvalue
 		-a                       - disable antialiasing filter
 		--nodetrend              - disable linear trend removal
 		-I                       - invert the sign of the regressor before processing -i                       - use specified interpolation type (options are 'cubic', 'quadratic', and 'univariate (default)')
 		-o                       - apply an offset OFFSETTIME to the lag regressors -b                       - use butterworth filter for band splitting instead of trapezoidal FFT filter
 		-F                       - filter data and regressors from LOWERFREQ to UPPERFREQ.
 								   LOWERSTOP and UPPERSTOP can be specified, or will be calculated automatically
 		-V                       - filter data and regressors to VLF band -L                       - filter data and regressors to LFO band -R                       - filter data and regressors to respiratory band -C                       - filter data and regressors to cardiac band -N                       - estimate significance threshold by running NREPS null correlations (default is 10000, set to 0 to disable) --skipsighistfit         - do not fit significance histogram with a Johnson SB function --nowindow               - disable precorrelation windowing
 		-f GAUSSSIGMA            - spatially filter fMRI data prior to analysis using GAUSSSIGMA in mm
 		-M                       - generate a global mean regressor and use that as the reference regressor
 		-m                       - mean scale regressors during global mean estimation --slicetimes=FILE        - apply offset times from FILE to each slice in the dataset --numskip=SKIP           - SKIP tr's were previously deleted during preprocessing (default is 0)

 	correlation options:
 		-O OVERSAMPFAC           - oversample the fMRI data by the following integral factor (default is 2)
 		--regressor=FILENAME     - Read probe regressor from file FILENAME (if none specified, generate and use global regressor)
 		--regressorfreq=FREQ     - Probe regressor in file has sample frequency FREQ (default is 1/tr) NB: --regressorfreq and --regressortstep are two ways to specify the same thing --regressortstep=TSTEP   - Probe regressor in file has sample time step TSTEP (default is tr) NB: --regressorfreq and --regressortstep are two ways to specify the same thing --regressorstart=START   - The time delay in seconds into the regressor file, corresponding in the first TR of the fmri file (default is 0.0) -G                       - use generalized cross-correlation with phase alignment transform (GCC-PHAT) instead of correlation
 		--corrmaskthresh=PCT     - do correlations in voxels where the mean exceeeds this percentage of the robust max (default is 1.0) --accheck                - check for periodic components that corrupt the autocorrelation

 	correlation fitting options:
 		-Z DELAYTIME             - don't fit the delay time - set it to DELAYTIME seconds for all voxels
-            -r LAGMIN,LAGMAX         - limit fit to a range of lags from LAGMIN to LAGMAX -s SIGMALIMIT            - reject lag fits with linewidth wider than SIGMALIMIT -B                       - bipolar mode - match peak correlation ignoring sign --nofitfilt              - do not zero out peak fit values if fit fails
+		-r LAGMIN,LAGMAX         - limit fit to a range of lags from LAGMIN to LAGMAX -s SIGMALIMIT            - reject lag fits with linewidth wider than SIGMALIMIT -B                       - bipolar mode - match peak correlation ignoring sign --nofitfilt              - do not zero out peak fit values if fit fails --maxfittype=FITTYPE     - Method for fitting the correlation peak (default is 'gauss').
+								   'quad' uses a quadratic fit.
+Faster but not as well tested

 	regressor refinement options:
 		--refineweighting=TYPE   - apply TYPE weighting to each timecourse prior to refinement (valid weightings are 'None',
 								   'R', 'R2' (default)
 		--refinepasses=PASSES    - set the number of refinement passes to PASSES (default is 1)
 		--includemask=MASK       - only use voxels in NAME for global regressor generation and regressor refinement
 		--excludemask=MASK       - do not use voxels in NAME for global regressor generation and regressor refinement
 		--lagminthresh=MIN       - for refinement, exclude voxels with delays less than MIN (default is 1.5s)
 		--lagmaxthresh=MAX       - for refinement, exclude voxels with delays greater than MAX (default is 1000s)
 		--ampthresh=AMP          - for refinement, exclude voxels with correlation coefficients less than AMP (default is 0.3) --sigmathresh=SIGMA      - for refinement, exclude voxels with widths greater than SIGMA (default is 100s)
 		--refineoffset           - adjust offset time during refinement to bring peak delay to zero
 		--refineupperlag         - only use positive lags for regressor refinement --refinelowerlag         - only use negative lags for regressor refinement --pca                    - use pca to derive refined regressor (default is averaging)
 		--ica                    - use ica to derive refined regressor (default is averaging)

 	output options:
 		--limitoutput            - don't save some of the large and rarely used files -T                       - save a table of lagtimes used -h HISTLEN               - change the histogram length to HISTLEN (default is 100)
 		--timerange=START,END    - limit analysis to data between timepoints START and END in the fmri file
 		--glmsourcefile=FILE     - regress delayed regressors out of FILE instead of the initial fmri file used to estimate delays --noglm                  - turn off GLM filtering to remove delayed regressor from each voxel (disables output of fitNorm)

 	miscellaneous options:
-            -c                       - data file is a converted CIFTI -S                       - simulate a run - just report command line options -d                       - display plots of interesting timecourses --nonumba                - disable jit compilation with numba
+		--usesp                  - use single precision for internal calculations (may be useful when RAM is limited) -c                       - data file is a converted CIFTI -S                       - simulate a run - just report command line options -d                       - display plots of interesting timecourses --nonumba                - disable jit compilation with numba --memprofile             - enable memory profiling for debugging - warning: this slows things down a lot.

 	experimental options (not fully tested, may not work):
 		--acfix                  - remove periodic components that corrupt the autocorrelation (enables --accheck).
 Experimental.
-            --tmask=MASKFILE         - only correlate during epochs specified in MASKFILE (NB: each line of MASKFILE contains the time and duration of an epoch to include -p                       - prewhiten and refit data
+		--tmask=MASKFILE         - only correlate during epochs specified in MASKFILE (NB: each line of MASKFILE contains the time and duration of an epoch to include
+		-p                       - prewhiten and refit data
 		-P                       - save prewhitened data (turns prewhitening on) -A, --AR                 - set AR model order to ORDER (default is 1)

 These options are somewhat self-explanatory.
 I will be expanding this section of the manual going forward, but I want to put something here to get this out here.